iamigo/refocus-client/README.md

 # refocus-client

+Read on if you're building a Node.js application which uses the Refocus API.

+> **TODO**
+>
+> We should make this an npm package so it's super-easy to install and build off of.

 ## Install
-If you want to build a Node application which communicates with Refocus using the Refocus API, just install the npm package like this:

 `npm install refocus-client --save`